cdobrich/ListUserInstalledDebianPackages/README.md

+# List User Installed Debian Packages

 List all packages manually installed (by users, by admin/root, or both), as determined by the Debian package system.

+## Methodology
-Methodology: First we query the Debian package system (dpkg) status file, to determine which packages are listed as currently installed.
+First we query the Debian package system (dpkg) status file, to determine which packages are listed as currently installed.
 Second, we parse one or more sources for lists of manually installed files.
 Lastly, we  return the intersection of the list of manually installed packages against the currently installed packages.

 > Reasoning: This is done because without comparing against current dpkg status simply listing manually installed files from logs may give false positives by not account for any later removed packages.

 Result: Display a list of manually installed packages, not dependencies.
 This does not include pre-installed packages and system packages.

+## Option Modes
-Option Modes: There are 3 modes available for how to use this program.
+There are 3 modes available for how to use this program.
 Execute the program on the command-line with the --help option to see more details.

 1. Parse the log files in /var/log/apt/history.log*, returning only results from that data source.